 In a food processor or blender, process the yogurt, 1/2 of the banana slices, ¼ cup of the papaya, ¼ cup of the mango, ¼ cup of the pineapple, the stevia sweetener, and liquid stevia sweetener in the order listed, for 1 to 2 minutes, scraping the sides as needed.
 Pour or spoon the mixture into four small serving bowls.

-Cooking Tip: To freeze fresh papaya, with a vegetable peeler, remove the peel from the papaya.
+Cooking Tip: To freeze fresh papaya, remove the peel from the papaya with a vegetable peeler.
 Cut the papaya in half lengthwise.
 Using a spoon, scrape out the seeds.
 Slice the halves of papaya into 1-inch lengthwise slices.
 Cut the slices crosswise into 1-inch cubes.
 Place the papaya cubes on a cookie sheet.
 Freeze for 2 hours, or until frozen.
 Transfer the papaya to a resealable plastic bag or a covered plastic freezer container.
-Freeze for up to 2 months.
+Freeze for up to two months.